ncostamagna/terraform-lab/readme.md

 ```

-We can use different environment, for example, we can use stage, qa, prod and in each env create our modules,
+We can use different environment, for example, we can use stage, qa, prod and in each env, we create our modules.
-each module will import the resource from resoruces (in this case in modules folder)
+Each module will import the resource from resoruces (in this case, from the modules folder)
 <br />
 For more information, you can see in `/hashiCorp-certified/terraform/Hands-On Labs/Section 06 - Interact with Terraform Modules`

+# State
+Terraform stores and operates on the state of your managed infrastructure.
+By default Terraform uses a local backend, where state information is stored and acted upon locally within the working directory in a local file named terraform.tfstate